FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 Recommended:

  * `library preparation location` (*text*) name of the library preparation location
- * `library preparation location latitude` (*number*) latitude of the library prep. location in decimal degrees.
+ * `library preparation location latitude` (*number*) latitude of the library preparation location in decimal degrees.
 Units should be specified as 'decimal degrees'
- * `library preparation location longitude` (*number*) longitude of the library prep. location in decimal degrees.
+ * `library preparation location longitude` (*number*) longitude of the library preparation location in decimal degrees.
 Units should be specified as 'decimal degrees'
- * `library preparation date`  (*date*) Date on which the library was prepared, formatted as YYYY-MM-DD.
-Units should be specified as 'YYYY-MM-DD'
+ * `library preparation date`  (*date*) Date on which the library was prepared, in the format of YYYY-MM-DD, or YYYY-MM, or YYYY.
  * `sequencing location` (*text*) name of the sequencing location
  * `sequencing location latitude` (*number*) latitude of the sequencing location in decimal degrees.
 Units should be specified as 'decimal degrees'
  * `sequencing location longitude` (*number*) longitude of the sequencing location in decimal degrees.
 Units should be specified as 'decimal degrees'